Quantcast

 Familia 2 Esther de Isaac Febos y Barbanel, n.
 1660 f.
 23 Jul 1716, Curacao, Antillas Holandesas Buscar todos los individuos que registran eventos en este lugar.
 (Edad 56 años)

-Matrimonio 14 Abr 1691 Amsterdam, Paises Bajos Buscar todos los individuos que registran eventos en este lugar.
+Marriage 14 Abr 1691 Amsterdam, North Holland, Paises Bajos Buscar todos los individuos que registran eventos en este lugar.

 Tipo: Sinagoga